 Municipal public utilities are supported by the revenues generated by the respective operations of the utilities in addition to the general taxing power upon real property.
 For each utility, there is established a separate budget.
 The anticipated revenues and appropriations for each utility are set forth in the separate budget.
 The budget is required to be balanced and to provide fully for debt service.
-The regulations regarding anticipation of revenues and deferral of charges apply equally to the budgets of the utilities.
-Deficits or anticipated deficits in utility operations which cannot be funded from utility surplus, if any, are required to be raised in the "Current" or operating budget.
+The regulations regarding anticipated deficits in utility operations which cannot be funded from utility surplus, if any, are required to be raised in the "Current" or operating budget.